Vertu5/predator_sprey_argos3_SW/README.md

 ```
 2. Run the run_experiments.sh script using the following command: `./run_experiments.sh`
 3. Next, run the combine_output.sh script to combine the latest line from all outputs, using the following command: `./combine_output.sh`
-## Getting Started:
-To get started with the project, follow these steps:
-1. Clone the repository: `git clone <repository_url>`
-2. Create an empty folder and name it build
-3. Install the required dependencies and software as specified in the project documentation.
-4. Run the simulations using the provided control software.

 ## Contact:
 For questions or inquiries about the project, please contact:
 - Ndinga Oba Olivier: [obavertu@gmail.com](mailto:obavertu@gmail.com)